husseinlopez/cdsi2023/README.md

-# Data science fot smart sensing
+# Data science for smart sensing
 Welcome to class resources